OriPoria/boto-model-py/README.md

 2. Run cli command to transform local copy of the `response syntax` from boto3 into base model classes using `bmpy` command The command has 2 main parameters:
    1. file_path: path to local `response syntax` file
-   2. output_path: output file path location.
-The output file=the response module is the base model classes full hierarchy
+   2. output_path: path to folder where output module is created - the response module location
    3. with_metadata: flag to indicate whether to include the response metadata in the base class or not
 ```shell
 bmpy <file_path> <output_path>